ash-project/ash/documentation/topics/calculations.md

 # Calculations

 Calculations in Ash allow for displaying complex values as a top level value of a resource.
-They are relatively limited in their current form, supporting only functional calculations, where you provide a module that takes a list of records and returns a list of values for that calculation.
-Eventually, there will be support for calculations that can be embedded into the data layer(for things like postgres) that will allow for sorting and filtering on calculated data.

 ## Declaring calculations on a resource